-Early in the morning after having breakfast, take a brisk walk uphill then take a descend.
+After breakfast, take a brisk walk uphill early in the morning, then take a descend.
 You will then cross a high pass at the elevation of 5,600m/18,372ft which is the biggest challenge of the day.
-One of the major highlights of the day is that you will get to witness Damodar Kunda/Like which is a highly regarded pilgrimage site by Hindus and Buddhists.
+One of the major highlights of the day is that you will get to witness Damodar Kunda/Like, which is a highly regarded pilgrimage site by Hindus and Buddhists.
 You can relax for a short while here and take some pictures.

 Eventually, as you continue your trek from thereon, you will reach Namta Khola.
 Your camp will be set near the river.
 Drink some warm soup and take a rest after the exhausting trek.